 The printing of these course notes may take hours because they unpack to about 160 Mbyte PostScript, due to many scanned graphs.
 If you share a printer with others you might print them overnight, or in parts using the "from-to" button in your pdf reader print menu.
 A black & white printer suffices.

 The accompanying equation compendium displays all numbered equations in the course notes, identically and with the same numbers, grouped per topic and in large font for projection (in portrait format for 1990s-style overhead transparencies).
 You have to skip the first pages.
-In Acrobat reader set the index display to Bookmarks to obtain clickers to the topic names per chapter.

 The second chapter is a summary of my introductory course for bachelor students Introduction to Astrophysical Radiative Transfer.
 Part of that course I also summarized for NSO summer students in 1993 as Introduction to Solar Spectrum Formation.

 Teachers and self-studiers may request my answers to the problems in the last section.

 An update including filling many missing paragraphs remains on my long-term to-do list since 2003.

 Erratum (not the only one): below (3.66) on page 59.